SAP/openui5-docs/docs/Screen_Reader_Support_33fae34.md

 ***

-#### Roles and attributes
+#### APIs in the controls based on ARIA 1.1 specifications

 Use the specific roles and attributes:

--   `aria-details` for the `sap.m.Image` control.
+-   `ariaDetails` association, which sets the `aria-details` attribute for the `sap.m.Image` control.
 It’s used for referencing an element that provides a more detailed information than what is normally provided by the `aria-describedby`.

--   `aria-haspopup` for the `sap.m.Button` and `sap.m.Toolbar` controls.
+-   `ariaHasPopup` property which sets the `aria-haspopup` attribute for `sap.m.Button` and `sap.m.Toolbar` \(when active\).
 It’s used for indicating the availability and type of interactive popup element, such as menu or dialog that can be triggered by the control.

 ***